Player expelled after Tamaqua hazing incident

 TAMAQUA, Pa. — It's the first time parents were allowed to address the recent allegations of hazing by some Tamaqua Area High School Football players.

-Dozens showed up during a Tamaqua Area School boards meeting, one of them the father of a victim.
+Dozens showed up during a Tamaqua Area School Board meeting Tuesday night, one of them the father of a victim.

 "This has been a very difficult time not just for my son, but that I have to sit on my hand and not do what I do for a living.
 I trust this borough police department, I trust this school board, I trust these administrators the lines of communication have been open," said the father of a victim.